fastoch/Linux/grep.md

 ---

+# Simple commands

 To ignore case on a grep command: `grep -i search_term filename`

 To grep on multiple files: `grep search_term file1 file2`

+---

+# More advanced commands